-Head to the attic and peruse the old photo albums.
+Or be inspired by photos you didn’t take on your phone and head to the attic and peruse the old photo albums.
 Look for pictures of family history, high school gatherings, and milestone events.
 This tip is especially handy if your mother fondly recalls the days of 24-hour photo huts or fanning herself with a Polaroid.

 Again, this tip doesn’t have to center specifically on motherhood.
 If your mother is a painter, a collection of her work can show how much you appreciate and admire her craft.

 Your mother famously loved anything you gave her for Mother’s Day.
 Ours did too, but let’s be honest.
 That macaroni mosaic really pushed the limits on what qualifies as a “giraffe.”

 It’s the thought that counts, but we’ve got a couple of design tips to help elevate your photo book game.

 - Let your theme and selected images guide you.
 If it’s childhood, go chronological.
 Once you start noticing trends you may find other ways to group them e.g. geography, season, and so on.